 Professor Grennan’s research explores questions in economic policy and firm strategy, with empirical applications in the health care context.
 His focus is on developing new, better data sources—and when necessary new empirical and theoretical models—with two major streams: (1) the interaction between negotiated prices and competition in business-to-business markets and (2) how regulatory and competitive forces shape innovation and market outcomes.
 Much of his recent work looks more closely at how information (or lack thereof) available to market participants affects these policy and strategy decisions.

-Matthew Grennan and Robert J. Town (Under Review), Regulating Innovation with Uncertain Quality: Information, Risk, and Access in Medical Devices.
+Matthew Grennan and Robert J. Town (Forthcoming), Regulating Innovation with Uncertain Quality: Information, Risk, and Access in Medical Devices.

 Abstract: We study the impact of regulating product entry and quality information requirements on an oligopoly equilibrium and consumer welfare.
 Requiring product testing can reduce consumer uncertainty, but it also increases fixed costs of entry and time to market.
 Using variation between EU and US medical device regulations, we document patterns consistent with valuable learning from more stringent US requirements.
 To derive welfare implications, we pair the data with a model of supply, demand, and testing regulation.
 US policy is indistinguishable from the policy that maximizes total surplus in our estimated model, while the EU could benefit from more pre-market testing.
 "Post-market surveillance'' could further increase surplus.

 Matthew Grennan, Kyle Myers, Ashley Swanson, Aaron Chatterji (Working), Physician-industry Interactions: Persuasion and Welfare.